IBM/Ansible-OpenShift-Provisioning/docs/set-variables-host-vars.md

 **networking.nameserver2** | <b>(Optional)</b> A second IPv4 address from which the KVM host can get its hostname<br /> resolved.
 Used for high availability. | 192.168.10.201
 **networking.device1** | The network interface card from Linux's perspective.
 Usually enc and then a number that comes<br /> from the dev_num of the network adapter. | enc100
 **networking.device2** | <b>(Optional)</b> Another Linux network interface card.
 Usually enc and then a number that comes<br /> from the dev_num of the second network adapter. | enc1
-**ip_forward** | This variable specifies if ip forwarding is enabled or not if NAT network is selected.
-If ip_forwarding is<br /> set to 0, the installed OCP cluster will not be able to access external services.
-This setting will be configured <br /> during 3_setup_kvm playbook.
-If NAT will be configured after 3_setup_kvm playbook, the setup needs to be done manually before bastion is <br />being created, configured or reconfigured by running the 3_setup_kvm playbook with parameter: --tags cfg_ip_forward | 1
 **storage.pool_path** | The absolute path to a directory on your KVM host that will be used to store qcow2 <br />images for the cluster and other installation artifacts.
 A sub-directory will be created here that matches your clsuter's <br />metadata name that will act as the cluster's libvirt storage pool directory.
 Note: all directories present in this path will be made executable for the<br /> 'qemu' group, as is required. | /home/kvm_admin/VirtualMachines

 ## Important Note
 * You can skip the rest of the variables on this page IF you are using existing LPAR(s) that has RHEL already installed.